raspberrypilearning/raspberry-pi-zero-time-lapse-cam/hardware.md

 We use a micro USB power pack to provide portable power.
 We recommend you use a micro USB power pack of the type intended for charging mobile phones.

-You will also need a special Raspberry Pi Zero camera cable to make the Pi Camera compatible with the Raspberry Pi Zero, as the normal camera cable is too large.
+You will also need a special Raspberry Pi Zero camera cable to make the camera module compatible with the Raspberry Pi Zero, as the standard camera cable is too large.